 - (a) The board or commission shall make a sound recording of all administrative public hearings and shall retain such recording for not less than six (6) months following the closing of the hearing; - (b) Verbatim Transcripts.
 In the event that any party desires a verbatim transcript of the administrative public hearing, a written request therefor shall be filed with the chairperson not less than three (3) weeks before the hearing date.
-Costs of taking such a transcript shall be shared equally between the requesting party and the City.
 Any party desiring a transcript of the proceedings shall pay any transcription or copying costs; - (c) Decisions and Orders.
-The board or commission shall retain in the Office of the Community Development Department a copy of every rule, decision, or determination. - 7.
-Notification of Decision.
-Copies of findings of fact and decisions or recommendations of the board or commission shall be served by mailing a copy thereof to all parties within five (5) days of such decision. - D. Legislative Public Hearing Procedure. - 1.
-Notice for all legislative public hearings shall be given in accordance with Section 17-5 A. All legislative public hearings shall be held at regularly scheduled meetings, except when conditions require a special meeting. - 2.
+The board or commission shall retain in the Office of the Community Development Department a copy of every ruling, decision, or determination. - Notification of Decision.
+Copies of findings of fact and decisions or recommendations of the board or commission shall be served by mailing a copy thereof to all parties within five (5) business days of such decision. - D. Legislative Public Hearing Procedure. - Notice for all legislative public hearings shall be given in accordance with Section 17-5 A. All legislative public hearings shall be held at regularly scheduled meetings, except when conditions require a special meeting. - 2.
 Testimony.
 Any person may submit written comment which shall be made part of the public record or may appear and testify at a legislative public hearing, either in person or by duly authorized agent or attorney. - 3.
 Oaths.
 The chairperson may administer oaths. - 4.
 Compelling the Appearance of Witnesses.
 The chairperson may compel the attendance of witnesses by mailing to such persons a notice compelling attendance, not less than five (5) days before the public hearing.
-Failure of a person to appear in response to such a notice shall constitute a violation of this Code. - 5.
-Record Keeping.
-The commission shall keep minutes of its proceedings, showing the vote of each member upon each question or if absent or failing to vote, indicate such fact. - 6.
+Failure of a person to appear in response to such a notice shall constitute a violation of this Code. - Record Keeping.
+The commission shall keep minutes of its proceedings, showing the vote of each member upon each question or if absent or failing to vote, indicate such fact - 6.
 Transmittal of Recommendation to Council.
 A copy of the meeting minutes and any reports or recommendations shall be filed with the Community Development Department prior to final action by the City Council on a particular item and shall become part of the public records of the municipality, provided however, the failure to file such minutes shall not invalidate final action of the City Council.